DjangoFett/CloudLift/README.md

 # CloudLift
-Automates AWS Multi-Account and enforces Naming conventions for an organization
+Automates AWS Multi-Account and enforces naming conventions for an organization.